NabbatheHutt/github_homework/README.txt

 This is Chris Gonzalez.
 I am an expert programmer.
+(Not really.)

+In reality I am a PhD student in MESB MCBS at UNH, and I focus on applying bioinformatic techniques with sequencing data to investigate the evolution of large gene families, especially those related to sensory system evolution.

+I have long term interests in applying this to the evolution of developmental genes related to morphological adaptation.
+I also have a passion for teaching and will probably work at a teaching-focused institution in the future.